-Like most home cooks, I rarely put new meals in front of my family each week.
-Yes, I have more opportunity to try new dishes because I’m looking for recipes to write about here on my cooking blog, which I usually try out on my family.
-Saying that, I still find myself reverting back to those few meals that I’m comfortable with and I know my kids will eat.
+Like most home cooks, I rarely put new meals before my family each week.
+I have more opportunities to try new dishes because I'm looking for recipes to write about here on my cooking blog, which I usually try out with my family.
+I still find myself reverting to those few meals that I'm comfortable with and I know my kids will eat.

 Let's face it, for entrees, what do we have to work with?

-It’s sort of like the alphabet.
+It's sort of like the alphabet.
 Think how many words you can create with 26 letters.
 If you had 26 ingredients including chicken, fish, beef, pork and some vegetables, how many recipes could you come up with?
-I have no idea how many cookbooks have been published since the beginning of the printing press, but I do know I have two bookcases full.
+I have no idea how many cookbooks have been published since the printing press's beginning, but I know I have two bookcases full.

-My wife will tell you that I have never met a cookbook I didn’t like, and she is right.
-Even though I don’t have much room in my office for more, I can’t help myself when I see a cookbook that catches my eye.
+My wife will tell you that I have never met a cookbook I didn't like, and she is right.
+Even though I don't have much room in my office for more, I can't help myself when I see a cookbook that catches my eye.
 We were at a farm fair this weekend where they were selling books at $2 per carton.
-Although we arrived late, I was able to find some great used cookbooks that I “had to have.”
+Although we arrived late, I found some great used cookbooks that I "had to have."

 So Many Cookbooks